Quickly exit this site by pressing the Escape key Leave this site

-Neighbourhood Policing Team: neighbourhood police officers aim to make life safer and better for everyone in Gwent.
+Neighbourhood police officers aim to make life safer and better for everyone in Gwent.
 They work with partners, organisations, and the public to address community issues such as anti-social behaviour.

 On the day, we'll ask you to sign a confidentiality agreement and give you an observer briefing sheet.

-To apply, please fill in our online application form here.
+To apply, please fill in our online application form.
 We'll ask you for your contact details, date of birth, why you want to join the scheme and what you want to achieve during the day.

-It can take a number of weeks (up to ?) for us to process applications; this depends heavily on demand.
+It can take a number of weeks for us to process applications.
+This depends heavily on demand.

 We'll notify you by email if your ride along request is approved and send you instructions for the day.